Why outsource jobs?

 A wide range of companies and industries outsource jobs by necessity and in an effort to gain a competitive advantage.
 The benefits of outsourcing to Ability Works Australia are two-fold: high quality results and supporting the work and training we offer to employees with disabilities.

-Ability Works Australia (formerly known as “Roytal” and then later as "Roytal Enterprises Ltd") had its origins in 1963, when a “sheltered workshop” was established as part of The Royal Talbot’s occupational therapy department located in Kew.
+Ability Works Australia (formerly known as “Roytal”) had its origins in 1963, when a “sheltered workshop” was established as part of The Royal Talbot’s occupational therapy department located in Kew.
 At this stage only four employees participated in work activity.

 In 1969, numbers had increased to 34, and the name “Roytal” had been adopted.